 Guy Rouillier, who kindly gave me permission to use his full name here, writes:

-Thank you very much for this recipe!
+"Thank you very much for this spicy drumsticks recipe!
 I made it for the first time today for a group picnic, and it was widely praised.
 Just the right amount of vivid spices to please adventurous tastebuds.

 I especially liked that no sugar was used; It was disappointing to see that a commercial chicken rub I had sitting on the shelf contained sugar as a primary ingredient.

-I made one small modification to your recipe, since my local store did not have kosher salt.
-I used regular table salt, but cut the recommended quantity in half.
+I made one small modification to your recipe since my local store did not have kosher salt.
+I used regular table salt but cut the recommended quantity in half.

-The result was just right from a salt perspective; the cooked chicken had just a hint of salt, but not overpowering by any means.
+The result was just right from a salt perspective; the cooked chicken had just a hint of salt, but not overpowering by any means."

-I don’t usually have any leftovers when making spicy chicken drumsticks.
-But when I do, I find that they keep well in the fridge, in an airtight container, for up to 4 days.
+The leftovers keep well in the fridge, in an airtight container, for up to 4 days.
+Reheat them gently in the microwave, covered, at 50% power.

-Reheat them gently in the microwave, covered, on 50% power.
 Or simply eat them cold!
-They are delicious right out of the fridge, especially if prepared without the skin.
+Spicy drumsticks are delicious right out of the fridge, especially if prepared without the skin.
 It's no wonder cold chicken is the classic picnic food.

-- 8 medium chicken drumsticks, skin removed
+- 8 medium chicken drumsticks 4 oz each

-- 2 tablespoons extra virgin olive oil
+- 2 tablespoons olive oil

-- 1/4 teaspoon black pepper
+- ½ teaspoon cayenne pepper